novel-zlood/novel-zlood.github.io/source/_posts/ttarc/ttarc-38.md

 "Of course.
 Let me show you a demonstration.
 Please wait a moment."

-Excusing himself, Lee Chang-jin went straight to Shin Elder.
+Excusing himself, Lee Chang-jin went straight to old man Shin.

 "Elder, can we adjust the pressure and temperature of our dryer?"